MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-debug-aspnet-applications.md

 3. (local IIS web server) If you have difficulty hitting the breakpoint:

-    1. Start the Web app from IIS and make sure it runs correctly.
+    1. Start the web app from IIS and make sure it runs correctly.
+Leave the web app running.

     2. From Visual Studio, select **Debug > Attach to Process** and connect to the ASP.NET process (typically **w3wp.exe**).
 For more information, see [Attach to Process](../debugger/attach-to-running-processes-with-the-visual-studio-debugger.md).